isabella-helliwell/kickstarter-analysis/README.md

        As shown in Graph1, the most successful month range to launch theater is between April and August, with May having the top peek for successful theater launches.
-       The data also show the launch successrate decrease towards the end of the year We can also see that the successful and fail outcomes follow the same trend.
+       The data also show the launch success rate decrease towards the end of the year.
+       We can also see that the successful and fail outcomes follow the same trend.

 ###  1.2.2 Analysis of outcome based on funding goals